csc301-2023-fall/project-11-unicef-t/README.md

 ```
 Note that one may get errors from `npm run build`, but those errors do not affect the actual building of the plugin. `npm` is a large package manager, and thus it yields irrelevant errors when trying to build the plugin.
 In case of version conflict errors with other tools under `npm`, it is recommended to use the `--force` flag, again due to the nature of `npm`.

-To add the package to Superset, go to the `superset-frontend` subdirectory in your Superset source folder (assuming both the `mapbox-plugin` plugin and `superset` repos are in the same root directory) and run
+To add the package to Superset, go to the `superset-frontend` subdirectory in your Superset source folder (assuming both the `unicef-mapbox-plugin` plugin and `superset` repos are in the same root directory) and run
 ```
-npm i -S ../../mapbox-plugin
+npm i -S ../../unicef-mapbox-plugin
 ```

 If your Superset plugin exists in the `superset-frontend` directory and you wish to resolve TypeScript errors about `@superset-ui/core` not being resolved correctly, add the following to your `tsconfig.json` file: